What You Will Learn:

-Follow the manufacturer’s instructions for the handling and mixing of the Crystal Clay.
-For mixing the Crystal Clay, it is best to wear gloves.
+Follow the manufacturer’s instructions for the handling and mixing of the Epoxy Clay.
+For mixing the Epoxy Clay, it is best to wear gloves.
 Pinch off two equal sized balls, approximately the size of a large blueberry of Part A and Part B.

 Blend the clay together until it s no longer marbled and is uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.
 This should be enough clay for all 5 of the bezels.

 Pinch off a small ball the size of a small pea and roll the mixed Epoxy Clay thoroughly between your palms until it forms a smooth round ball.

 Tip: I rolled out all 5 of the clay balls at the same time once I had determined the amount of clay I would need to fill the bezels.
 This helped create a uniformed consistent look.